AppThreat/atom/README.md

 # Atom (⚛)

-Atom is a novel intermediate representation for applications and a standalone tool that is powered by the [joern](https://joern.io) library.
-The intermediate representation is optimized for operations such as [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md) typically used for application analytics and machine learning.
+Atom is a novel intermediate representation for applications and a standalone tool powered by the [joern](https://joern.io) library.
+The intermediate representation is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).

 Our vision is to make atom useful for a number of use cases such as:

-- **Supply-chain analysis:** Generate evidence of usages of external libraries including the flow of data from sources to sinks.
+- **Supply-chain analysis:** Generate evidence of external library usage including the flow of data from sources to sinks.
 Atom is used by [OWASP cdxgen](https://github.com/CycloneDX/cdxgen) to improve the precision and comprehensiveness of the generated CycloneDX document.
-- **Vulnerability analysis:** Describing vulnerabilities with evidence of affected symbols, call paths, and data-flows.
+- **Vulnerability analysis:** Describe vulnerabilities with evidence of affected symbols, call paths, and data-flows.
 Enable variant and reachability analysis at scale.
-- **Exploit prediction:** Predicting exploits using precise representations of vulnerabilities, libraries, and applications.
+- **Exploit prediction:** Predict exploits using precise representations of vulnerabilities, libraries, and applications.
-- **Threat-model and attack vectors generation:** Generating precise threat-models and attack vectors for applications at scale.
+- **Threat-model and attack vectors generation:** Generate precise threat-models and attack vectors for applications at scale.
-- **Application context detection:** Generating context such as services, endpoints, and data attributes useful for summarization and risk-profile generation.
+- **Application context detection:** Generate context useful for summarization and risk-profile generation (e.g. services, endpoints, and data attributes).
-- **Mind-maps for applications:** Automated summarization of large and complex applications as a tool for developers.
+- **Mind-maps for applications:** Automate summarization of large and complex applications as a developer tool.

 and more.